 Pottery and ceramics production were always a strong part of Uzbekistan - that's why we're offering a brand-new Ceramic tour in Uzbekistan - for exploring the marvels of handicraft in Central Asia.

 This tour package will lead you through some less known cities of Uzbekistan - Margilan, Gijduvan and Fergana Valley.
 All those are famous of its craftsmanship and cuisine - Gijduvon kebabs are the most tasty!

 On this note - we invite you to sunny Uzbekistan - safe travel and comfortable transfers are guaranteed!

-Transfer to the hotel to drop off the bags(standard check-in is at 14:00).
-As Tashkent airport not far from the city center, the transfer will not take a long time (20 – 40 minutes depend from the hotel).
+Transfer to the hotel.
+As Tashkent airport not far from the city center, the transfer will not take a long time (20 – 40 minutes depending on the hotel location)